Unity-Technologies/GettingStartedWithBurst-Unite2019/README.md

 Final Slides for the talk are also available here in PDF form.

-The branch named Presentation, was used in order to reduce the typing needed during the live presentation
+The branch named Presentation, was used in order to reduce the typing needed during the live presentation.

+Here is a link to the recording of the talk on youtube : https://www.youtube.com/watch?v=Tzn-nX9hK1o